solidify/azure-devops-backup-tool-docs/restore.md

 ## Introduction

 This document provides detailed procedures for restoring your Azure DevOps (ADO) organization or project using the Azure DevOps Backup Tool.
-In the event that your source ADO organization or project becomes unavailable, this guide will help you recreate essential components in your target organization.
-It encompasses three critical sections:
+In the event that your source ADO organization or project becomes unavailable, this guide will help you recreate the components in your target organization.

+### Process overview

 1. **Creating and Setting Up the Git Repository for Mapping Files**
 1. **Instructions to Map Azure DevOps Agent Queue IDs Before Restoring a Backup**
 1. **Instructions to Map Azure DevOps Service Connections Before Restoring a Backup**
 1. **Instructions to Map Azure DevOps Users Before Restoring a Backup**
 1. **Setting Up the Restore Pipeline**

-Additionally, this guide includes a sample YAML build pipeline demonstrating the restore functionality, as well as instructions for setting up a Git repository to hold the required mapping files.

 ## Creating and Setting Up the Git Repository for Mapping Files